Skip to main content Skip to office menu Skip to footer

 Cessation of permanent absentee voter status.

-The secretary of state must revoke the program participant's permanent absentee voter status under this part until the county attorney confirms that the issue has been resolved in favor of the program participant if voting records under this part and voting history records in the statewide voter registration system show that the program participant has not only cast a ballot under this part but also voted in the same election by other means.
+The secretary of state must revoke the program participant's permanent absentee voter status under this part and Minnesota Statutes, section 5B.06, until the county attorney confirms that the issue has been resolved in favor of the program participant if voting records under this part and voting history records in the statewide voter registration system show that the program participant has not only cast a ballot under this part but also voted in the same election by other means.

 Subp.
 13.